- How is endometrial cancer treated?

 Someone with a Stage II uterine carcinosarcoma often has the same type of surgery that is used for a high-grade cancer.
-After surgery, radiation, chemotherapy, or both may be used.
-The chemotherapy often includes paclitaxel and carboplatin but may instead include ifosfamide, along with paclitaxel or cisplatin.
+After surgery, radiation, chemo, or both may be used.
+The chemo often includes paclitaxel and carboplatin but may instead include ifosfamide, along with paclitaxel or cisplatin.

 Stage III cancers have spread outside of the uterus.

 If the surgeon thinks that all visible cancer can be removed, a hysterectomy with bilateral salpingo-oophorectomy (BSO) is done.
 Sometimes patients with stage III cancers require a radical hysterectomy.
-A pelvic and para-aortic lymph node dissection may also occur.
+A pelvic and para-aortic lymph node dissection may also be done.
 Pelvic washings will be obtained and the omentum may be removed.
-Some doctors will try to remove any remaining cancer (debulking), but doing this hasn't been proven to help patients live longer.
+Some doctors will try to remove any remaining cancer (debulking), but it isn’t clear that this will help patients live longer.

 If tests done before surgery reveal that the cancer has spread too far to be removed completely, radiation therapy may rarely be given before any surgery.
 The radiation may shrink the tumor enough to make surgery an option.

 Stage IIIA: A cancer is considered stage IIIA when it has spread to the tissue covering the uterus (the serosa) or to other tissues in the pelvis like the fallopian tubes or the ovaries (the adnexa).
-When this occurs, treatment after surgery may include chemotherapy, radiation, or a combination of both.
+For these cancers, treatment after surgery may include chemo, radiation, or a combination of both.
 Radiation is given to the pelvis or to both the abdomen and the pelvis.
 Sometimes vaginal brachytherapy is used as well.

 Stage IIIB: In this stage, the cancer has spread to the vagina.
-After surgery, stage IIIB may be treated with chemotherapy and/or radiation.
+After surgery, stage IIIB may be treated with chemo and/or radiation.

-Someone with a Stage III uterine carcinosarcoma often has the same type of surgery that is used for a high-grade cancer.
-After surgery, radiation, chemotherapy, or both may be used.
-The chemotherapy often includes the drug paclitaxel and carboplatin, but ifosfamide, along with paclitaxel or cisplatin may be used.
+Women with stage III uterine carcinosarcoma often have the same type of surgery that is used for a high-grade cancer.
+After surgery, radiation, chemo, or both may be used.
+The chemo often includes the drug paclitaxel and carboplatin, but ifosfamide, along with paclitaxel or cisplatin may be used.